jkomoros/prompt-garden/README.md

 - `memory` - The name of the memory to use when retrieving.
 - *See also environment variables for `embedding`, which are used if value is text not yet an embedding*

+#### token_count

+Returns the integer count of tokens in `text`.

+Note: the count is currently only a rough estimate.

+Required parameters:
+- `text` - The text to count the tokens in.
+May be a string or an embedding, or an array of strings or embeddings.

+Environment:
+- `embedding_model` - May only currently be `openai.com:text-embedding-ada-002`

 #### log

 Logs the given message to console and returns it.
 This 'noop' seed is useful for testing the machinery that calcualtes sub-seeds.